Soil Health Technician

 Terms & Compensation:

-This is a full-time position to begin Summer 2025, with a projected duration of three years.
+This is a full-time position to begin January 2026, with a projected duration of two and a half years.
 Renewal contingent upon availability of funds, organization needs, and satisfactory performance.
-This is a salaried position with a salary range of $55,000-$65,000 per year, commensurate with experience.
+This is a salaried position with a salary range of $60,000-$70,000 per year, commensurate with experience.

 <- Back to all jobs